AVERtek/Web-Portal-Test-3/README.md

-# Web-Portal-Test-2
+# Web-Portal-Test-3
-Skybox with a model
+Skybox with a talking head model